SquadcastHub/squadcasthub.github.io/pages/mydoc/logdna.md

 <p>An Alert Source is active if there is a recorded incident via that Alert Source for the Service in the last 30 days.</p>
 {{site.data.alerts.end}}

-## Setting Squadcast webhooks in LogDNA
+## Setting Squadcast webhooks in Mezmo

-Login to your LogDNA account and navigate to the view for which you want to setup alerts.
+Login to your Mezmo account and navigate to the view for which you want to setup alerts.

 On the View name, click on the dropdown and select **Attach an alert**.